Horst and Erna Petri: Arrest and trial

 No Jewish witnesses were sought for the trial, so Horst's further crimes against Jews were not mentioned.
-Nevertheless, the evidence showed that Horst had not routinely abused and murdered people, but that he often did this on his own initiative, without direct orders.
+Nevertheless, the evidence showed that Horst had not only routinely abused and murdered people, but that he often did this on his own initiative, without direct orders.
 According to the judge, this was the deciding factor in sentencing.
 On September 15, 1962, Erna was sentenced to life in prison, while her husband was sentenced to death.

 Horst unsuccessfully appealed to the Supreme Court of East Germany.
 The appeal was rejected less than a month later.
 Chief of State Walter Ulbricht had the option to grant clemency.
 After he declined to intervene, Horst was guillotined at Leipzig Prison on December 22, 1962.
 Horst's remains were cremated, and he was buried in an unmarked grave.

 Erna was sent to Hoheneck Fortress to serve her sentence.
 Caught off-guard by the severity of the sentencing, she retracted her statements and started to fight her case.
 Her friends and family reassured her that she could quickly get out of prison.
 However, Erna's pleas for release, and those of her children on behalf, were routinely ignored by East German officials.

 In letters to her attorneys, Erna wrote that the court interpreter had mistranslated the words of the foreign witnesses who testified against her, resulting in her being falsely implicated.
 She wrote long letters to the prosecutor's office, attempting to explain herself.
 In a 1963 appeal, Erna insisted that she had never killed anyone nor handled a gun.
 Only out of "love and fear" had she falsely confessed to murdering the children, hoping to help her husband.
 Erna then said she had heard about the Jews who were being deported to Lublin to be gassed, and protested.
 She claimed to have told her husband that "those people are humans after all", only to be silenced by him, who told her to be quiet or she would get in trouble.

 All of these claims were rejected.
 Becoming more desperate, Erna claimed that in 1938, around the time of Kristallnacht, she had protested the treatment of Jews, and that only her pregnancy kept her from being immediately arrested.
 In a politically riskier appeal, Erna described her interrogation.
 She claimed that the Stasi had baited her into confessing to the murders with a note from Horst.
 The note, which she said was a forgery, implicated her in the murders of the children.
 Erna said she was angry about the note since she was innocent, but had concluded that it was a plea for help from Horst.
 Erna said she had chosen to take some of the blame for his sake.